 What are some kid-friendly variations of Pickle Cookies?

-My kids love Pickle Cookies just the way they are: simple dill chips, Ritz crackers, and a kid-friendly cheese make for the perfect after-school snack or birthday party starter.
-But sometimes it’s fun to change things up!
+My kids love Pickle Cookies just like they are: simple dill chips, Ritz crackers, and a kid-friendly cheese make for the perfect after-school snack or birthday party starter.
+But sometimes, it’s fun to change things up!
 Here are a few ideas to try the next time you make Pickle Cookies:

 - Add a dash of ranch dressing after baking

 What kind of cheese can I use for Pickle Cookies?